jordao76/hello-lights/README.md

 Creates a new Commander instance.
 Checks-out and uses a specific traffic light or the first available one to issue commands.
-An available traffic light is a connected traffic light that hasn't been checked-out by another Commander instance.

 | Param | Type | Default | Description |